lukewys/dcase_2020_T6/README.md

 - Then, run `creat_test_set.py` to create test set under current directory.
 Result folder would be `test_data`.

+### Setup COCO caption

+Please setup coco caption and download the file needed according to https://github.com/audio-captioning/caption-evaluation-tools. (~300MB of files will be downloaded)

 ### Pretrain CNN

 - Enter the `audio_tag` directory.